SPerekrestova/SPerekrestova/README.md

 ## 🌟 Projects

-- [MedsRecognition](https://github.com/SPerekrestova/MedsRecognition): Provides a powerful medicine pack analysis using ML and NLP to recognize active ingredients and brand names accurately.
+- [Pill Checker](https://github.com/SPerekrestova/pill_checker): Provides a powerful medicine pack analysis using ML and NLP to recognize active ingredients and brand names accurately.
 - [CodingRecipes](https://github.com/SPerekrestova/coding-recipes): A collection of coding recipes for common algorithms and data structures.
 - [GmailCleaner](https://github.com/SPerekrestova/GmailCleaner): Helps you automatically unsubscribe from junk emails in your Gmail account.